DebjaniSihiLab/starter-hugo-research-group/content/authors/Sri/_index.md

 ---
 # Display name
-title: Srinivas Rao Voruganti
+title: Praneswar Ghosh

 # Username (this should match the folder name)
 authors:
-- Sri
+- PG

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Student (Fall 2025 start)
+role: Graduate Student

 # Organizations/Affiliations
 organizations: